 - Get Alerted - Not alarmed.
 Keeping an eye on your pet’s safety is now easy.
 Just peel and stick the monitor anywhere inside your Car/RV/Home and get Temperature, Humidity updates on your smartphone.

-- Subscription: Affordable Monthly & Annual plans that covers In-Built Verizon 4G cellular network to monitor your Pet’s Environment Temperature.
-No new phone contract required.
+- Subscription Required**: Affordable Monthly & Annual plans that covers In-Built Verizon 4G cellular network to monitor your Pet’s Environment Temperature.
 No Wi-Fi required.
 (Subscription should be purchased separately using Mobile App)

 - Email/SMS Alerts when Temperature falls below/above the set limit, Configure up-to 5 Emails/Mobile numbers so your Friends/Family can get alerts about your pet’s safety.